CAFM-Blog.de | The Management Dilemma: Flexibility vs. Control in the World of Work

 "The best leadership style is one that conveys both freedom and clear responsibility."

 Ultimately, the optimal leadership style requires constant adaptation to the corporate environment as well as to the needs of the employees.
 A culture of trust and respect is essential.
-When employees feel that their ideas are valued and they have clear goals in sight, companies can not only increase their efficiency but also develop sustainable innovative strength.
+When employees feel that their ideas are valued and they also have clear goals in sight, companies can not only increase their efficiency but also develop sustainable innovative strength.

 Scroll to Top